ArunSahadeo/whoishost/README.md

 Simple command-line NPM executable for figuring out a website's hosting provider.

+## Prerequisites

+You will need `chromedriver` installed and available on your `PATH` variable, as this package relies on the Chrome browser.

 ## Installation

 Make sure you have the latest Node and NPM (I am using Node v9.11.1), then: